 Walking through them gives you another perspective of the city plus the panoramic views you get are amazing!
 Also, you’ll learn the interesting Chester Roman history from the informative posters across the walls.

 Did I tell you Chester Walls is one of the longest in England too?
-It will take you about 40 minutes to go through all the circuit.
+It will take you about 40 minutes to go through all the circuits.

 They can get very busy on a sunny day so you should attempt to go early in the morning.
 However, if you go to the walls in the late afternoon you will enjoy a beautiful sunset view.